 North American Council on Adoptable Children

-Explores how adoption professionals can help children and adoptive families deal with special needs due to histories of deprivation and trauma.
+Explores how adoption professionals can support children and adoptive families who have special needs due to histories of deprivation and trauma.
 The article discusses preservation services, which can help parents identify problems, help parents learn to step back from power struggles, and help families learn new ways to solve conflicts.

 Empowering Caregivers, Strengthening Families